kazucroco/clam-casino-server/README.md

 - `solution` is an object reserved for the complete board solution once the game is over.
 Until then, it is an empty list.
 	- If the environment variable `CLAMCASINO_DEBUG` is set to 1, then the `solution` key will display the complete board regardless of whether the game is over or not.
 	- The board solution follows the same format as `flip_lut`, except each value in the array is the actual value of the card it represents.

+## File Structure
+- `clam_casino_server/`: Contains all classes and objects for the API endpoints and actual game logic.
+- `Caddyfile`: Configuration for Caddy, which is the web server directly handing requests.
+- `Dockerfile`: Configuration for the Clam Casino server container image.
+	- If you wish to make configuration changes to the Clam Casino server, please do so in `docker-compose.yml` instead.
+- `docker-compose.yml`: Contains configuration for both the Clam Casino and the Caddy containers.
+	- Most gameplay configuration changes (such as changing score limits, etc), should be done in the `environment:` section under the `clam_casino_server` container.